QingChenDaRen/spin/README.md

 # spin
-Calculation of the spin parameter of a black hole using X-ray continuum-fitting
+Code base for the calculation of the fundemental spin parameter of a black hole using X-ray continuum-fitting.
+(Still under construction.)